Stimulants: A Comprehensive Overview of Stimulant Drugs & Their Effects

 Prolonged abuse can result in cardiovascular difficulties, anxiety, paranoia, psychosis, sleep abnormalities, and various psychological and mental health issues.

-What are the Most Common Stimulants?
+What Are the Most Common Stimulants?

 The most commonly prescribed stimulants are amphetamines, methylphenidate, and modafinil.
 Amphetamines, such as Adderall and Vyvanse, are used to treat ADHD and narcolepsy.
 These drugs work by increasing levels of the neurotransmitter dopamine in the brain.
 Methylphenidate (Ritalin) is also used to treat ADHD and works by blocking the reuptake of dopamine.
 Modafinil is used to treat narcolepsy and works by increasing activity in certain areas of the brain.

-What are the Effects of Stimulants?
+What Are the Effects of Stimulants?

 Short-term side effects of stimulants include increased heart rate, elevated blood pressure, insomnia, headaches, anxiety, restlessness, and irritability.
 Long-term use can lead to dependence and addiction, as well as a decrease in appetite and weight loss.
 Stimulants should always be taken under the guidance of a doctor to minimize the risk of negative side effects.